natdeleeuw/Newstrail/README.md

 ## Project Overview
 The model processes a set of articles on a specific topic, identifies common themes and differing perspectives, and generates a impartial, well-structured article that highlights these findings.
+It is a continious project, with as aim to use LLM's at it's fullest potential to create impartial news.
+With this project, we are not stating that LLM's (and technology in general) are neutral, we are simply experiencing how much they can help us
+If you have any idea for improvements, please feel free to push suggestions (see end of readme) or to send us an email (contact@newstrail.info)

+## Project next steps
+- GPT 4o mini is used for the moment, the main raison is the length of the context window and the ease of use in the testing phase.
+Researched at Newstrail is done to see what other model (possibly open-source) we are going to use, with as main criterea context window, quality of summarises, neutrality.
+If you know some reseach about those criterea, feel free to send an email ;) contact@newstrail.info
+- Combination of different LLM's models to reduce specific biases of models
+- After processing check on the use of words on their neutrality and impartiality
+- Extend length of the articles

 ## Requirements to run the model locally